-🟫 Education: Preschool to Public Schools to Higher Ed
+🟫 K-12 Schools to Higher Education

 These organizations work to strengthen public education, expand access, and close opportunity gaps.
 They promote progressive education policy, support students and educators, and defend schools from censorship, underinvestment, and privatization.